 The workgroup has been meeting monthly since July 2020.
 It includes TMA’s Insurance Issues Committee chairperson, the assistant insurance commissioner, major payer medical directors and subject matter experts, practice administrators, a practice consultant, and a representative from the American Medical Association (AMA), and America’s Health Insurance Plans (AHIP).
 Discussions have included the PA process during credentialing and contracting, gold carding, and reducing the number of PAs required.

-TMA will be hosting a series of webinars to educate providers on the prior authorization process and offer solutions to difficult situations.
-Below are the dates and list of payers.
-Each webinar will take place at at 10:00 am CT.
+TMA hosted a series of webinars in early 2022 to educate providers on the prior authorization process and offer solutions to difficult situations.
+Watch them below.

 - Feb.
 9: Aetna

 - Feb.
 16: United Healthcare (Watch the Webinar) (View UHC's Training Video)

 - Feb.
 23: Humana (Watch the Webinar) (Download the materials)

 - March 2: Ambetter (Watch the Webinar) (Download the materials)